-- 1. Minimum biology GPA of 3.5; - Completion of at least 8 elective credits of biology course work at the 300 or 400 level, excluding BI404; 405, 425 and 446; 447; - Completion of either Option 1 or Option 2 as follows.
+- 1. Minimum biology GPA of 3.5; - Completion of at least 8 elective credits of biology course work at the 300 or 400 level, excluding BI404; 405, 425 and 446; 447; and - 3.
+Completion of either Option 1 or Option 2 as follows.

-Option 1: Completion of 6 credits of BI446; 447, culminating in a written paper and an oral presentation in a forum open to the public (e.g., GCU Academic Excellence Night, Beta Beta Beta District Meeting, New Jersey Academy of Science Annual Meeting).
+Option 1: Completion of 6 credits of Bl446; 447, culminating in a written paper and an oral presentation in a forum open to the public (e.g., GCU Academic Excellence Night, Beta Beta Beta District Meeting, New Jersey Academy of Science Annual Meeting).

-Option 2: Completion of 4 credits of BI446; 447, culminating in a written paper and an oral presentation in a forum open to the public (e.g., GCU Academic Excellence Night, Beta Beta Beta District Meeting, New Jersey Academy of Science Annual Meeting) and completion of 2 credits of BI404 or BI405 Internship I or II culminating in a term paper and oral presentation of the internship experience.
+Option 2: Completion of 4 credits of Bl446; 447, culminating in a written paper and an oral presentation in a forum open to the public (e.g., GCU Academic Excellence Night, Beta Beta Beta District Meeting, New Jersey Academy of Science Annual Meeting) and completion of 2 credits of Bl404 or Bl405 Internship I or II culminating in a term paper and oral presentation of the internship experience.

-ALLIED HEALTH TECHNOLOGIES, MEDICAL IMAGING SCIENCES & CLINICAL LABORATORY SCIENCES MAJORS WITH A MINOR IN BIOLOGY
+MEDICAL IMAGING SCIENCES & CLINICAL LABORATORY SCIENCES MAJORS WITH A MINOR IN BIOLOGY

 These are joint degree programs with the Rutgers University School of Health Related Professions in Newark and Scotch Plains.
 At GCU, students take a specific set of science courses leading to a minor in biology, and complete the general education (physical education, humanities and social sciences) requirements at GCU.
 This typically adds up to a total of 85 or more GCU credits depending on the student's choice of program.
 In the fall of the junior year (consult with advisor and Rutgers University Web site for deadline date), the student applies to the Rutgers University's School of Health Related Professions.
 For Medical Imaging Sciences, the student chooses one of the following specialties: cardiac sonography, diagnostic medical sonography, vascular sonography, or nuclear medicine.
-For a B.S. in Allied Health Technologies, the specialty is respiratory care.
 For B.S. in Clinical Laboratory Sciences, the student chooses one of the following specialties: cytotechnology or medical laboratory science.
 If accepted, the student spends 12-15 months taking the specialized courses (36-44 credits) in the field of study.
-At the conclusion of the period of study at Rutgers University, the student earns a Bachelor of Science in Allied Health Technologies with a minor in biology, a Bachelor of Science in Clinical Laboratory Sciences with a minor in biology, or a Bachelor of Science in Medical Imaging Sciences, jointly awarded by GCU and Rutgers University.
+At the conclusion of the period of study at Rutgers University, the student earns a Bachelor of Science in Clinical Laboratory Sciences with a minor in biology, or a Bachelor of Science in Medical Imaging Sciences, jointly awarded by GCU and Rutgers University.
 GCU does not guarantee acceptance into any Rutgers University program.
-Rutgers University generally expects applicants to have earned no grade lower than a C in the required science courses (for the Medical Imaging Science programs, applicants must earn a grade no lower than B- in BI213 and BI214) and to have a minimum GPA of at least 2.85 (requirements subject to change).
+Rutgers University generally expects applicants to have earned no grade lower than a C in the required science courses (for the Medical

+Imaging Science programs, applicants must earn a grade no lower than B- in BI213 and BI214) and to have a minimum GPA of at least 2.85 (requirements subject to change).
 Meeting or exceeding the minimum GPA does not guarantee acceptance into the Rutgers University program.
 Some Rutgers University courses are taught online.